 Obviously, summer conjures up images of beaches, warm weather and long days.
 The preferred beers of summer reflect this mood.
 They are light and drinkable, perfect for cookouts or cooling off after a hard day’s work.
 With that in mind, here are some of the best flavors summer beers have to offer.

 - Wheat — Wheat beer and fruit go hand in hand.
-Wheat beers, such as Belgian wits and hefeweizens, have a hazy spiciness that is full of flavor but never heavy.
+Wheat beers, such as Belgian wits and hefeweizens, have a hazy spiciness that is full of flavor, but never heavy.
 Plus, they are often served with a slice of citrus, adding another refreshing taste.
-Needless to say, wheat beers go down easy on a hot summer day.
+Needless to say, wheat beers go down easily on a hot summer day.

 - Pale and Hoppy — If you’re a hop head, you’ll want to make sure you choose a hoppy beer that is also pale with a light malt body.
-Pale ales and their hoppier cousins, India Pale Ales (IPAs), come in a lot of different varieties, not all of which are the perfect pairing for summer.
+Pale ales and their hoppier cousins, India Pale Ales (IPAs), come in a lot of different varieties and some of them are the perfect pairing for summer.
 Luckily, as more breweries are trying to cater their special releases to specific seasons, they are making sure to include summer pale ales when the warmer months roll around.

 - Classic Pilsner — In many ways, the classic pilsner beers your grandfather loves are great in the summer.
 They’re light, not overly hoppy, and very refreshing.
-However, if you’re an adventurous beer drinker, don’t let the term “pilsner” turn you off.
-There are a lot of fun pilsners out there that experiment with the classic flavor profile of this Czech style.
+If you’re an adventurous beer drinker, don’t let the term “pilsner” turn you off.
+There is a wide variety of fun pilsners out there that experiment with the classic flavor profile of this Czech style.
 So don’t be afraid to go with an old standby every once in a while, especially if you’re having a lot of friends over while you fire up the grill.